CarstenAgerskov/skill-the-cows-lists/README.md

     "secret": "many_characters"
   }
 ```

+## Troubleshooting
+The cows lists is tested against a normal remember the milk account, not a Pro account.
+The language is set to "English US" in remember the milk, under settings->account.
+I have reports that
+some different language settings do not work with the cows lists.

 #### If your token expire or become invalid
 On rare occasions the token may expire or become invalid.
 In that case you must repeat the steps above.